bradrn/cabasa/README.md

 ### Q: Are there any downloads?

 A: Not yet.
-This is because Cabasa relies on the Haskell programming language to work;
+This is because Cabasa used to rely on the Haskell programming language to work;
-  if a Haskell package repository is not available, some parts of Cabasa will not work properly.
+  if a Haskell package repository is not available, some parts of Cabasa would not work properly.
 Unfortunately, it is fairly hard to package a repository of this sort with Cabasa.
-The program is still usable even if this repository is not available, but I would like to fix this problem before I create any downloads.

-Note that this problem does not affect copies of Cabasa which are run with `stack exec`.
+This problem has recently been fixed, but there are still no downloads just yet.

 ### Q: How is this different to Golly/MCell/my favourite CA program?